dsanson/dsanson.github.com/cv.markdown

 # Publications

--   "Presentism and Truthmaking," with Ben Caplan, *Philosophy Compass*, forthcoming.
+-   "Presentism and Truthmaking," with Ben Caplan, *Philosophy Compass* (6) 2011: 196–208.
 -   "The Way Things Were," with Ben Caplan, *Philosophy and Phenomenological Research* (81.1) 2010: 24–39.
 -   "The Early Arabic Liar," with Ahmed Alwishah, *Vivarium* (47:1)